 Trees and forests, their planting and protection offer a unifying focus for sustainable rural development.
-Both locally and globally they link to communal well-being - the Biblical 'tree of life'.
+Both locally and globally they link to communal well-beingthe Biblical 'tree of life'.
 Reversal of the alarming scale of tree removal is urgent in many places, especially in sub-Saharan Africa.
 Integral management involving trees is vital for genuinely sustainable intensification for the rising global population's food security.
 A global policy framework for forest stewardship must be rigorously applied by each nation.
-However, only by engaging indigenous people and integrating tree care within their livelihoods can progress be attained.
+However, only by engaging indigenous people and integrating tree care within their livelihoods can progress be attained towards sustainable agriculture within ecosystem security.
+Only by respecting cultural connections of rural communities as integral to that ecosystem security can geopolitical stability be pursued with hope.